Are Kylie Jenner & Travis Scott Trying For Baby #2? They Reportedly Aren’t ‘Taking Precautions’

 Whoa there, Kylie Jenner, 20, and Travis Scott, 25!
 The young new parents reportedly do not want to slow down when it comes to expanding their family — at least according to Radar Online.
 While Kylie only gave birth to daughter Stormi Webster on Feb.
 1, the reality star is apparently already game to have another child sooner rather than later.
 In fact, the publication claims the couple have even started throwing caution to the wind in terms of birth control!
 Click here to see adorable pics of Kylie Jenner & Travis Scott.

 “They’re in a better place again now and having romantic evenings,” an alleged friend revealed to the media outlet, adding Kylie is super impressed by how “amazing the sex has been” with her rapper baby daddy.
 Apparently part of their strong new connection comes from their “common bond of being parents.”
-The source added that Kylie and Travis are “taking precautions” either.
+The source added that Kylie and Travis are not “taking precautions” either.
 “Given how fertile she is, it wouldn’t surprise anyone if she gets pregnant again pretty soon,” the insider explained.

 It’s no secret Kylie loves being a mom, and apparently she’s been “gung-ho” about having a second child from the beginning.
 “She doesn’t seem closed to the idea; she’s loving motherhood and determined to make things work with Travis,” the source said.
 “She’s always said she wants a huge family, so having her second straight away would accomplish a few goals at once.”